LudwigvonWu/CafiineServer/README.md

 - The raw file system always has priority over packs (so you can still play around there before creating a pack).
 - The packs are prioritized in alphabetical order (e.g. "aaatakethismod.csgp" has higher priority than "crapmod.csgp").

-## Dumping Files (not yet implemented)
+## Dumping Files
 This server does not store dumped files beside their "-request" file like the original server does, it stores them in the specified dump folder (being "dump" by default), recreating the folder structure there.

-If the server is started with the DUMPALL parameter, every queried file will be dumped, basically recreating the game contents in the dump\titleID folder.
+If the server is started with the `/DUMPALL` parameter, every queried file will be dumped, basically recreating the game contents in the `dump\titleID` folder.
+Files on the Wii U are not replaced in this mode.

 ## Optimized Console Output / Logging
 I like fancy text and made the console output a bit more colorful and changed a lot of the messages.
 When using game packs, replaced files are of course not shown to keep the modded file names secret (it still shows which files are queried).